Barath-Kannan/SignalsAndSlots/readme.md

     //Default constructor
     BSignals::Signal<T1,T2,T...,TN> signalA; // T1..TN are the types required by emission

-    //Thread safe specifier - Full thread safety is disabled by default for performance.
+Full thread safety is disabled by default for performance reasons.
-    //Interleaved emissions are always thread safe and interleaved connects/disconnects
+Interleaved emissions are always thread safe.
-    //always are thread safe.
+Interleaved connects/disconnects always are thread safe.
-    //Interleaved connect/disconnect with emissions are not thread safe which is what
+Interleaved connect/disconnect with emissions are not thread safe - if you cannot make guarantees that the 2 will not be interleaved, enable thread safety using the constructor:
-    //this flag is used for.

     BSignals::Signal<T1,T2,T...,TN> signalB(true);

-    //Specify maximum number of asynchronous threads that can be spawned by this signal
+To specify the maximum number of asynchronous threads a signal can spawn, call the constructor with an unsigned integer, as below.
-    //Default is 1024
+    BSignals::Signal<T1,T2,T...,TN> signalC(512); //Default is 1024
-    BSignals::Signal<T1,T2,T...,TN> signalC(512);

-    //Above 2 optional parameters
+To specify both thread safety and the number of asynchronous threads, call the constructor with a boolean and unsigned integer, as below.

     BSignals::Signal<T1,T2,T...,TN> signalD(true, 512);

 ####Connect
 Connected functions must have a return type of void and a signature matching that of the signal object.